WyvDoesDev/WyvDoesDev/README.md

 Employment
 ===================================
 - [Tech The Right Way](https://techtrw.com/): Fullstack Engineer (July 2025 - Present).
 Built a browser-based SIP softphone and operator switchboard using SIP.js, WebRTC, Next.js, and TypeScript.
 I also do code reviews with Semgrep and built infrastructure automation in Go using the Proxmox API and Ansible.
-The security side is what I like most here.

 Organizations & Events
 ======================